gorenje/millieons.org/w/collateral_ballast.md

 Humans will become economical ballast needing retirement plans, medical care and infrastructure for fornication, ingestion and taking dumps.
 All these things require investment and upkeep.
 For humans who no longer possess the financial ability to consumer.

+## Clarification

+Just to clarify, this article describes *trends* in "Western" society - of course there is still a working class however with automation and out-sourcing, it is shrinking.
+And the working class isn't disappearing globally, western workers are being automated away or out sourced to where wages are the cheapest.

+It is this trend, in part, that made China so rich - cheap labour, no environmental regulation and no labour protection laws.
+On the other hand, was this trend triggered by China having cheap labour?
+Actually no, it's always been this way and will always stay that way: in world where profit is the only measure of success, production will go there where labour is the financially cheapest.